Rob Friend: The Netherlands

 Early 2006 saw interest in Friend rise with Crystal Palace F.C. and Vålerenga Fotball among teams looking to purchase him.
-It was announced in late March 2006 that Friend was sold to SC Heerenveen ahead of the 2006–07 Eredivisie season.
+It was announced in late March 2006 that he was sold to SC Heerenveen ahead of the 2006–07 Eredivisie season.
 Per terms of the agreement, his last game for Molde FK was in July and a portion of the transfer fee went to his original club Moss FK.

 After making 19 appearances with Heerenveen and scoring five goals, he was loaned to Heracles Almelo in January 2007 to conclude the 2006–07 Eredivisie season.
-Despite his contributions, Heerenveen deemed him surplus to requirements and transferred him on to Borussia Mönchengladbach.
+Despite his contributions, Heerenveen deemed him surplus to requirements and transferred him.